 mr-SelectedResources

 Indicates one or two resources to be selected among eight CSI-RS resources.
-This field is only configured for codebookType set to typeI-SinglePanel-r19 or etypeII-r19.
+This field is only configured for codebookType set to typeI-SinglePanel or typeII-r16.
 This field is used in clause 5.2.1.4.2 in TS 38.214 [19].

 [Comments]: